 - The Local

 For those of us who partake the blessed water, it’s essential we locate this basic location since we crucified the only person capable turning that tap water to something alcoholic.
 This is usually done over a span of a couple of days as you sample the different bars.
-As an expert once told me, the bottle doesn’t matter, whether tusker cedar or senator keg (the worst brands in the republic) but how it’s served.
+As an expert once told me, the bottle doesn’t matter, whether tusker cider or senator keg (the worst brands in the republic) but how it’s served.
 The setting also matters a lot.
 That’s why you will still find high end guzzlers parked next to those shabby mabati dungeons that have the tag of a pub.

 - Barber Shop